PATENTS AND UTILITY MODELS

 Brief Explanation of the Legal System

 Inventions relating to products or processes shall be patentable provided that they meet three conditions stated by the Patent Law: I. Novelty; II.
-Inventive activity; and III. industrial application.
+Inventive step; and III. industrial application.

-Any human creation that permits material or energy to be transformed for exploitation by man shall be considered an invention.
+Any human creation that allows the transformation of matter or energy for its use by man shall be considered an invention.

-- I) Any invention that is not included in the state or the art shall likewise be considered novel.
-The state or the art shall be understood to be the whole body or technical knowledge that has been made public prior to the filing date or the patent application or the date or recognized priority if any, by oral or written description, by exploitation or by any other means or dissemination or communication or information, either within the country or abroad.
+I) An invention shall be considered novel when it is not included in the state of the art, the latter being understood as the body of technical knowledge that has been made public before the date of application for the patent, or, as the case may be, of the priority recognized by means of an oral or written description, by exploitation or by any other means of dissemination or information in the country or abroad.

-- II) There shall be an inventive step where the creative process or the results thereof cannot readily be deduced by a person or average skill in the technical field concerned.
+II) There shall be an inventive step when the creative process or its results are not obvious from the state of the art to a person ordinarily skilled in the relevant technical field.

-- III) There shall be industrial applicability where the subject matter or the invention causes an industrial result or product to be obtained, industry being understood as including agriculture, forestry, livestock breeding, fisheries, mining, processing industries in the strict sense and services.
+III) There shall be industrial application when the effect of the invention leads to the obtaining of an industrial result or product, the term industrial being understood as including agriculture, forestry, livestock, fishing, mining, the processing industries themselves and services.

 The following shall not be patentable:

-- a) Inventions the exploitation of which on the territory of the Argentine Republic is to be prevented in the interest of the public good or morality, the health or life of persons or animals, the conservation of plants or the avoidance of serious damage to the environment;
+a) IInventions whose exploitation in the territory of the Argentine Republic must be prevented in order to protect public order or morality, the health or life of persons or animals or to preserve plants or avoid serious damage to the environment;

-- b) All biological and genetic material existing in nature or derived therefrom in biological processes associated with animal, plant and human reproduction, including genetic processes applied to the said material that are capable or bringing about the normal, free duplication thereof in the same way as in nature.
+b) The totality of biological and genetic material existing in nature or its replication, in the biological processes involved in animal, plant and human reproduction, including genetic processes relating to material capable of conducting its own duplication under normal and free conditions as it occurs in nature.

 The following shall not be considered inventions for the purposes of the Argentine’s Patent Law: